Pandaindisguise/slate/source/includes/_site_building_screencasts.md

 <iframe width="540" height="320" src="https://www.youtube.com/embed/o1b-ZYV9AIY" frameborder="0" allowfullscreen></iframe>

-Here is a brief description of the main sections you will edit when setting up the content of your site:

 Item | Description
 ---| ---
 Area pages | A content page dedicated to a geographical area.